 This 12 credit graduate level online certificate program in Polymer Science and Engineering is designed to meet the needs of working engineers and scientists who are seeking professional advancement in this growing field.
 Our graduate certificate program is designed to accommodate technical professionals in the plastics and plastics-related industries to further enhance their knowledge of polymer science and engineering.
-This graduate certificate option complements (and also serves as an alternative to) our master's degree program in polymer science and engineering.
+This graduate certificate option compliments (and also serves as an alternative to) our master's degree program in polymer science and engineering.

 Students will take four courses (12 credits total) of the courses listed in the curriculum section to complete the certificate requirements.